bigbabert/altertech_s/README.md

 Use it to make something cool, have fun, and share what you've learned with others.</p>

 <p>Altertech_S is based on Underscores http://underscores.me/, (C) 2012-2014 Automattic, Inc. and
-also on Google Web Starter Kit https://developers.google.com/web/starter-kit/, Google.</p>
+also on Google Web Starter Kit https://developers.google.com/web/starter-kit/, Google and Fancybox Jquery, http://fancybox.net.</p>

 <p>Resetting and rebuilding styles have been helped along thanks to the fine work of
 Google Web Starter Kit & Underscores</p>